Chasnah7/aseprite-build-script/README.md

 %ASEPRITE%\build\bin directory.
 You can freely copy the executable and data folder located in the previously mentioned bin directory to a new location of your choosing.

 Enjoy using Aseprite!

+## Changelog

+* 12/13/2024 - Updated to aseprite 1.3.10.1, added script to automatically create the TEMP directory.
+Encapsulated DEPS and TEMP into WORKING directory for easy cleanup.
+Addressed issue with Windows Defender false-positive and a temporary workaround.